Promotional ideas to boost canteen sales

 Naming menu items

 Give GREEN (Everyday) foods and drinks fun and catchy names to make them appeal to students.
-See Fun and descriptive words for healthy foods for more ideas.
+See the full list of fun and descriptive words at the end of this resource!

 - Use words to describe how the items taste, look or are served.
 For example ‘Mouth-watering pizza melts’ or ‘Juicy corn cobs drizzled with sweet chilli sauce’.